mosahle7/Obsidian-Notes/RAG/Week-4.md

 **Repetition Penalty**
 **Logit Biases**: Allow direct manipulation of token probs by adding or subtracting values from model's raw calculated probs.

-**Large:** 100-500 B params, **Small:** 1-10 B params
+**Large:** (100-500) B params, **Small:** (1-10) B params

 **Benchmarks for LLMs:**

-**Automated Benchmarks**:
+1. **Automated Benchmarks**:
-Evaluated with code
+- Evaluated with code
-Common format is MCQ tests on various subjects **MMLU** covers 57 subs from STEM to humanities.
+- Common format is MCQ tests on various subjects
+- **MMLU** covers 57 subs from STEM to humanities.

-**Human Evaluated Benchmarks:**
+2. **Human Evaluated Benchmarks:**
-2 anonymous LLMs respond to same prompt and asking human evaluators to choose which response they prefer.
+- 2 anonymous LLMs respond to same prompt and asking human evaluators to choose which response they prefer.
-Uses **ELO** algo to create comparative leaderboards.
+- Uses **ELO** algo to create comparative leaderboards.
-**LLM Arena**: popular host.
+- **LLM Arena**: popular host.

-**LLM-as-a-judge Benchmarks:**
+3. **LLM-as-a-judge Benchmarks:**
-One LLM rate another LLM's response to a collection of Q's.
+- One LLM rate another LLM's response to a collection of Q's.
-Judge LLM has access to set of reference answers.
+- Judge LLM has access to set of reference answers.
-Cheap and Flexible Evaluation Method.
+- Cheap and Flexible Evaluation Method.

 **Managing of Context Window of RAG Systems:** Include only chunks relevant to latest question.

 **Overcoming Hallucinations:**

-**Self-Consistency Methods:** Repeatedly generate responses to some prompt and confirm consistency.
+**Self-Consistency Methods:** Repeatedly generate responses to same prompt and confirm consistency.

 **Citation Generation:** Provide sources. **ContextCite** (attributes sentences in response to retrieved documents)